Macmod/pwnable-writeups/toddlers/mistake.md

 scanf("%10s", pw_buf2);
 ```

 It reads the password, waits some of amount of time < 20s and asks for the password.
-We can't read the passsword file.
+We can't read the password file.

-If we take a closer look at line `if(fd=open("/home/mistake/password",O_RDONLY,0400) < 0)`.
-We realize that, once < has precedence over =, fd is going to be 1, (int)true, or 0, (int)false, depending on the result of the call to open.
+Let's take a closer look at line `if(fd=open("/home/mistake/password",O_RDONLY,0400) < 0)`.
+We realize that, once < has precedence over =, fd is going to be 1, `(int)true`, or 0, `(int)false`, depending on the result of the call to open.

 Open returns the file descriptor associated with the file, which is a always a positive number.
 Therefore fd is going to be zero, `stdin`, and the call to read later on is going to read from `stdin` instead of the password file.